DRM Associates provides extensive training in new product development, best practices, QFD, team launch & other topics.

 This one- to three-day workshop focuses on key aspects of the product development cycle where significant time to market and efficiency improvement opportunities exist in most organizations.
 Participants learn how to assess and balance tradeoffs that affect both time to market and efficiency.
 Topics can include how to improve project performance through the product proposal and definition phase, how to increase innovative contributions, and an overview or in-depth analysis of technology roadmapping can be presented.
 Other topics might be included depending on specific needs.

-Product Data Management Workshop
+Portfolio Management Workshop

 Product Development Team/Integrated Product Team Workshop